HangtingYe/DeepTOF/README.md

 |DeepTOF w/o C,M | -0.0654 (-15.3%)| -0.0475 (-10.1%)|
 |DeepTOF w/o C,M,S | -0.0634 (-14.8%)| -0.0684 (-14.5%)|

-average distance between treat and untreat is 1.3605 for full model accuracy is 0.5851 for full model
+average distance between treat and untreat is 1.3605 for full model. accuracy is 0.5851 for full model.

-average distance between treat and untreat is 2.4939 for full model accuracy is 0.6626 for full model
+average distance between treat and untreat is 2.4939 for full model. accuracy is 0.6626 for full model.

 |FIELD1|surgical          |nonsurgical       |